minzwon/tag-based-music-retrieval/README.md

 ## Experimental results
 ### 1. Sampling matters
 We tried three different triplet sampling methods.
 Our baseline is random sampling.
 But with random sampling, minor tags have less chance to be sampled during the training.
-To alleviate this, we uniformly select tags first and sample positive and negative items (balanced sampling).
-Further, we added the weighted sampling method ([reference](https://arxiv.org/abs/1706.07567)) to sample hard, semi-hard, and soft negatives efficiently.
+To alleviate this, we uniformly select tags first, then sample positive and negative items (balanced sampling).
+Further, we added the weighted sampling method ([reference](https://arxiv.org/abs/1706.07567)) to sample hard, semi-hard, and soft negative examples efficiently.
 As shown in the table below, balanced-weighted sampling showed the best result.

 <img src="figs/Tab1.png" width="400">